 Repayment of FEE-HELP debt is calculated by the Australian Tax Office and the amount will be included in your income tax notice of assessment.

-For further information about FEE-HELP refer to the Australian government’s Study Assist website.
+For further information about FEE-HELP, refer to the following Australian government resources:

 Tuition assurances exemption